tidyverse/tidyverse.org/content/blog/tidymodels-2023-q2/index.md

 ## tidymodels.org

 The tidymodels website, [tidymodels.org](https://www.tidymodels.org/), has been updated to use [Quarto](https://quarto.org/).
-Things largely look the same as before but this change has allowed us to improve the search functionality of the website.
+Things largely look the same as before but this change simplifies the build system which should make it easier for more people to contribute.

+This change to Quarto has also allowed us to improve the search functionality of the website.
 The tables for finding parsnip models, recipe steps, and broom tidiers at <https://www.tidymodels.org/find/> now all list objects across all CRAN packages, not just tidymodels packages.
 This should make it much easier to find the right extension for your task, even if not implemented within tidymodels!

 And if it does not exist yet, open an issue on GitHub or browse the [developer documentation for extending tidymodels](https://www.tidymodels.org/learn/#category=developer%20tools)!